 -was in Japanese "Get that guy!
 We can turn it around if we get that one plane!"

-The English lines in this trailer aren't so bad, but they do seem to diverge in ways which are kinda important.
-So long as the final product is good, I think us fans can forgive a few liberties here and there, but as you'll see in just a second, Sunao Katabuchi's work isn't something to be lightly tampered with.
+The English lines in this trailer aren't so bad, but they do seem to diverge in ways which are at least mildly important.
+So long as the final product is good, I think us fans can forgive a few liberties beyond what's needed for good flow here and there, but I hope they're being careful.
+As you'll see, translating Sunao Katabuchi's work isn't something to be taken lightly.

 Sunao Katabuchi recently wrote and directed a wonderful film called In This Corner of the World.
 It's about the life of a young, newly wedded woman named Suzu Hojo (nee.
 Urano) in the town of Kure - a major Japanese military port in the Hiroshima prefecture - during the final days of World War Two.
 It's a simple story of a woman and her extended family told as realistically as possible, with no desire to shock or impress.
 No more, no less.